 Grab that toy: As part of the warm-up activity, parents wade in the pool with their babies to collect the floating toys and coloured balls.

-The doors on the bus goes open and shut: Familiar nursery rhymes are sang in the class.
+The doors on the bus goes open and shut: Familiar nursery rhymes are sung in the class.
 Parents sing along and mimic the actions of the songs.

 Twinkle Twinkle Little Star: In this segment, parents rest their infants on their shoulders, with their heads facing up.
 As parents sing the song, they walk backwards with a toy in their hand, or open and close their hands to resemble that of a ‘star’.